vergiliu/vergiliu.github.io/_posts/udemy-aws.md

   - snapshots of this will be encrypted automatically
   - volumes restored from encrypted snapshots are encrypted

-#### CloudWatch
+##### CloudWatch
 - monitors performance
+- we can create Dashboards, can be global as well as regional
+- we can create Alarms
+- we can configure Events to respond to state changes
+- logs - to store, monitor and aggregate performance data
 - CloudTrail monitors API calls - it's more about auditing than performance
 - Standard monitoring is at 5 minute intervals by default (can be set to 1 minute, for Detailed Monitoring)
 - monitor service to check resources from AWS
   - host level metrics, CPU, network, disk, status
   - as well as applications
-- we can create Dashboards, can be global as well as regional
-- we can create Alarms
-- we can configure Events to respond to state changes

 ##### AWS CLI
 - you need to setup access in IAM (Identity and Access Management)